Unveiling the Invisible: ALPs and Sterile Neutrinos at the LHC and HL-LHC: Results

 The exclusion plot clearly indicates that the 200–350 GeV missing energy range provides stronger constraints on the ALP-Higgs coupling.
-On the other hand, at the 14 TeV LHC with 10\% systematic uncertainty, the ALP-Higgs coupling achieves stronger bounds in the $350–500$ GeV missing energy range than in any other ranges.
-This is primarily due to smaller number ofs background events in this range; with the addition of a 10\% systematic uncertainty, this region achieves a higher significance compared to the others.
+On the other hand, at the 14 TeV LHC with 20\% systematic uncertainty, the ALP-Higgs coupling achieves stronger bounds in the $350–500$ GeV missing energy range than in any other ranges.
+This is primarily due to smaller number of background events in this range; with the addition of a 20\% systematic uncertainty, this region achieves a higher significance compared to the others.
 This behavior can be inferred from the number of signal events in each missing energy range, as shown by the invariant mass distribution of \(b\)-quarks in FIG.~\ref{fig.mbb}.
 As expected, the HL-LHC with more than 20 times higher luminosity would yield significantly more stringent bounds on the ALP-Higgs coupling than the 13 TeV LHC data.
 Also, When comparing the exclusion plots in the resolved region (FIG.~\ref{fig.Sen}) to those in the merged region (FIG.~\ref{fig.Sen_Merge}) provided in Appendix~\ref{App1}, it is evident that the exclusion curves in the resolved region offer tighter constraints on the ALP-Higgs coupling.
+The LHC 14 TeV results with 20\% systematic uncertainty is less sensitive compared to 13 TeV results.